Although some of the earliest forms of medieval poetry date back to the late seventh century, Medieval literature per se had no clear-cut beginnings.

 Although men seemed to be the more privileged gender orientation at that time, Medieval women were just as capable of producing equally great pieces of medieval literature.

 Women medieval literature writers like Christine de Pizan and Margery Kempe were like the feminist writers of the Medieval period.
 The former was a popular Medieval author who wrote stories of courtly love and romance for French monarchs, dukes, and other members of the nobility.

 She was also a women’s rights advocate and one of the world’s first-known feminists.
 The latter, on one hand, was well-known for writing the first English autobiography.

 Marie De France, another famed Medieval French writer, rose to popularity after giving the public a glimpse of the Medieval way of life through her insights on courtly love and society in general.

-Critically acclaimed literary works in the Middle Ages which continue to be as influential today as they were then include the following:
+Critically acclaimed literary works in the Middle Ages which continue to be as influential today as they then included the following:

 Medieval authors and bards explored various themes to come up with their respective masterpieces.
 Some of the most commonly tackled medieval literature themes were courtly love and chivalry, which were depicted several times in various Arthurian works.
 It could also be observed that Medieval literature discussed culture a great deal.
 In fact, it was at the heart of almost every piece of literature.

-Medieval literature paved the way for current and future generations who are eager to know more about the Middle Ages and how its inhabitants lived, loved and tended to their spiritual necessities, setting a good example of how learning from the past can be beneficial to future endeavours.
+Medieval literature paved the way for current and future generations who are eager to know more about the Middle Ages and how its inhabitants lived, loved, and tended to their spiritual necessities, setting a good example of how learning from the past can be beneficial to future endeavors.